Skip to main content

 Procurement History and Records

-As required by 2 CFR, Part 200.318(i), SFAs and FSMCs must maintain records sufficient to detail the history of procurement.
-These records will include, but are not necessarily limited to the following:
+As required by 2 CFR, Part 200.318(i), SFAs and FSMCs must maintain records sufficient to detail the history of each procurement transaction.
+These records must include, but are not limited to the following:

 • Contractor selection or rejection